kdhillondev/Capstone/README.md

 # Team Dyspatch

 Team E or Team Dyspatch is composed of Karanvir Dhillon, Dimitry Maizik, and Dominique Hervochon.
 For this capstone project, we were privileged to be selected by Dyspatch to create several email templates that demonstrate their product’s unique capabilities, with a focus on Dyspatch’s use of Google’s AMP for Email technology.
-Dyspatch has been unfailingly supportive and welcoming and have provided us with not only oversight and instruction, but also integrated us within their day-to-day processes, allowing us to experience how a professional team works.
+Dyspatch has been unfailingly supportive and welcoming and has provided us with not only oversight and instruction, but also integrated us within their day-to-day processes, allowing us to experience how a professional team works.

 Dyspatch is a company located in Victoria with a history of sponsoring capstone projects.
 Their main products are an email production platform that aims to make creating enterprise email easier and faster by providing an API, editor, built in testing for devices, and an email template management system called Sendwithus.
 The sponsor for the project has been Maryam Sheikh, the Engineering Manager at Dyspatch.